-- 1. Household food insecurity in Canada, defined as inadequate or insecure access to food because of financial constraints, is captured through the Household Food Security Survey Module (HFSSM) in the Canadian Community Health Survey (CCHS) (Tarasuk & Dachner, 2016).
+1. Household food insecurity in Canada, defined as inadequate or insecure access to food because of financial constraints, is captured through the Household Food Security Survey Module (HFSSM) in the Canadian Community Health Survey (CCHS) (Tarasuk & Dachner, 2016).
 Tarasuk et al (2018) recommend mandatory inclusion of measures of food insecurity in the Canadian Community Health Survey as it is currently optional for provinces/territories.
 The Government of Alberta has demonstrated commitment to monitoring the prevalence of household food insecurity by including the HFSSM every year it is offered (Alberta Health Services, 2017a).
 Nevertheless, the true prevalence of food insecurity is likely underestimated as the survey does not include certain segments of the population, most notably on-reserve Indigenous peoples (Tarasuk & Dachner, 2016).
-Based on PROOF's current work with CCHS data from 2015/2016 and 2017, the percent of food insecure households with children continues to go up.
-Statistics Canada has cautioned not to compare the 2015/2016 and 2017 CCHS data with previous years (i.e. 2011, 2014) due to a change in survey design; however, this change in design is the most representative of the population to-date.
+Based on PROOF's current work with CCHS data from 2015/2016 and 2017/2018, the percent of food insecure households with children continues to go up (see table 7).
+Statistics Canada has cautioned not to compare the 2015/2016 and 2017/2018 CCHS data with previous years (i.e. 2011, 2014) due to a change in survey design; however, this change in design is the most representative of the population to-date.
+Indicator 21 was graded based on 2017/2018 data;

-- 2. The First Nations Food,

-Nutrition and Environment

-Study looked at the diets and

-contaminants of the traditional

-food of on-reserve First Nations

-populations (Chan et al.,

-2016).
-The HFSSM was used to

-measure the prevalence of food

-insecurity, and the 2013 Alberta